Everything You Need to Know About FIV in Cats

 Diagnosing FIV

-However, it’s important to keep in mind that kittens younger than six months of age who test positive for FIV may not actually be infected with the virus.
+Kittens younger than six months of age who test positive for FIV may not be infected with the virus.
 These kittens should be isolated from other cats and retested after their maternal antibodies have cleared from their system, which typically happens at around six to seven months of age.

 For FIV-positive cats that don’t show signs of the disease, treatment includes a high-quality, balanced diet, parasite control, dental care, and appropriate mental and emotional enrichment for stress reduction.
 While there is no specific medication for treating FIV, some drugs can slow down the progression of the virus and reduce the risk of secondary infections.
 Immune-boosting supplements, such as L-lysine, can also help improve the cat’s immune system and reduce the risk of infections.

 In addition to medical treatment, it’s important to provide a safe and comfortable environment for FIV-positive cats.
-This includes regular grooming, clean litter boxes, and plenty of toys and activities to keep the cat entertained.
-With proper care and treatment, FIV-positive cats can lead happy and healthy lives.
+This includes:

 Conclusion